07 Feb Are traditional agencies facing demise in the age of mobile Internet consumption?

 Here they are, in reverse order:

-On Wednesday, the 3rd of February, Greyhound – the bus company that has been transporting people between South Africa and neighbouring countries safely and reliably for the past 37 years – announced that it will be closing down on Valentine’s Day – February the 14th.
+On Wednesday, the 3rd of February, Greyhound – the bus company that has been transporting people within South Africa, and cross border to and from neighbouring countries safely and reliably for the past 37 years – announced that it will be closing down on Valentine’s Day – February the 14th.

 Announcement: Greyhound and Citiliner are closing operations.
 Services will run until 14 February 2021.
 Passengers with tickets booked for services after this date will be refunded.
 For assistance with refunds, contact Call Centre: 087 352 0352 or email: email@example.com. pic.twitter.com/n6kFJ0uQaO— Greyhound (@GreyhoundRSA) February 3, 2021